 7. PRP plus calcium gluconate (CG) Vs. PRP plus CG plus dalteparin plus protamine microparticles.”

-— While we are talking about the details of PRP, on October 10 Dr. Jerry Cooley posted the following on the Hair Restoration Network forums:
+— While we are talking about the details of PRP, on October 10 Dr. Jerry Cooley posted the following (link no longer working) on the Hair Restoration Network forums:

 “About PRP, that’s a great question.
 Actually, there a lot of different ways to ‘do’ PRP.
 Adding ACell is just one variable.
 Some of these other variables are: the device used to centrifuge the blood, the concentration of platelets achieved, the total volume injected, the size of the syringe and needle used to do the injecting, the level in the scalp it is injected, whether the PRP is ‘activated’, the use of microneedling, etc. All of these can affect the result in my opinion.”

-— FYI: Although I discussed PRP a lot in this post, I still think its a gamble when it comes to growing back lost hair.
-If you do go for this procedure, it is probably worth contacting Dr. Joseph Greco first (search this blog’s “Categories” menu for more on him) and then contacting other doctors for a second and third opinion.
+— Although I discussed PRP a lot in this post, I still think that its a gamble when it comes to regrowing lost hair.
+If you do go for this procedure, it is probably worth contacting Dr. Joseph Greco first and then contacting other doctors for a second and third opinion.
 [Update: Dr. Greco sent me some feedback that I have pasted in the comments to this blog post].

 And now on to medical items of interest: